 “I decided to capture these with the Phase One camera because after having the opportunity to create art with it over the last couple of years, I can honestly say there’s no comparison to other cameras in my opinion.
 It is truly in a class of its own.

 I shoot a lot with natural light and on some occasions, I’m in a situation where there isn’t much light available, particularly on those heavy grey days.
 However, even shooting at 3200 ISO I’ve found that the file retains its beauty, noise isn’t a problem, and more importantly allows flexibility with colour toning.
 I always process my files through Capture One and the first stage of colour process happens here too.

-The detail and sharpness of a Phase One image file brings a level of sophistication that truly makes it a pleasure to edit with.
+The detail and sharpness of a Phase One image file bring a level of sophistication that truly makes it a pleasure to edit with.
 I can honestly say that it’s taking my work and attention to detail to another level, and I think that growth is reflected to those who are interested in my work – both clients and collectors.
-As a photographer, you do feel like you’ve “levelled up” when working with a medium format, high quality camera.
+As a photographer, you do feel like you’ve “leveled up” when working with a medium format, high-quality camera.
 And that quality is palpable in the work.“

 Can you tell us about the lenses you prefer to use in your work?